Albany DA declines to prosecute former Gov. Andrew Cuomo on forcible touching charge - KTVZ

 Albany DA declines to prosecute former Gov. Andrew Cuomo on forcible touching charge

-The Albany district attorney will not prosecute former New York Gov. Andrew Cuomo on a misdemeanor sex crime charge of forcible touching after reviewing the evidence in the case despite finding the complainant “cooperative” and “credible.”
+A New York district attorney will not prosecute former Gov. Andrew Cuomo on a misdemeanor sex crime charge of forcible touching, despite finding Cuomo’s accuser “cooperative” and “credible.”

+Albany County District Attorney David Soares said in a statement Tuesday he was declining to prosecute a former aide’s allegation that Cuomo had groped her, ahead of the Democratic former governor’s scheduled court appearance this month.

+Soares said in a statement that he could not prove the charge, filed by the Albany County sheriff in October, in a courtroom to the criminal standard of proof.

 Cuomo has denied the allegation.
 CNN has reached out to his attorney, Rita Glavin, for comment.
 CNN also reached out to Cuomo representative Rich Azzopardi.